-On Wednesday, September 21, FCNL lobbyist for Human Rights and Civil Liberties Yasmine Taeb was invited to participate in a roundtable discussion hosted by the Mission of Finland to the United Nations on the role of religious actors and policymakers in the current global refugee crisis.
+FCNL lobbyist for Human Rights and Civil Liberties Yasmine Taeb participates in a roundtable discussion on Inauguration Day hosted by the Huffington Post on the rise of Islamophobia in the United States and the importance of working across racial and religious divides to effect change.